neptun-software/neptun.tools.docs/docs/web-interface/api/api-users-{user_id}-projects-{project_id}.get.md

 ## Notes

 - The session cookie is required for authentication
-- The template must belong to the specified collection
-- The collection must belong to the specified user
+- The project must belong to the specified user
+- Both user_id and project_id must be valid positive integers
+- Returns detailed information about a specific project including all its metadata